Mvkbesteu/dreamweb/README.md

 ## How to use

-### Before opening the main file, please ensure you have all the files, you can find them at [Discord]: https://discord.gg/KqKKBaeChK
+### Before opening the main file, please ensure you have all the files, you can find them at https://discord.gg/KqKKBaeChK
 ```
 open cmd.bat
 ```